microsoft/onnxscript/README.md

 trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
-Any use of third-party trademarks or logos are subject to those third-party's policies.
+Any use of third-party trademarks or logos is subject to those third-party's policies.

 [python-ast]: https://docs.python.org/3/library/ast.html
 [onnx-runtime]: https://onnxruntime.ai